BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/chiliGame.md

 calculateChiliScore( playerDictionary ) returns an int. uses the numBanana, numPoblano, numJalapeno keys with the random get____pepper functions and returns a total chili score.

-getChefGrade( heatGoal, chiliScore ) returns a decimal number from 0.0 to 100.0. if the chiliScore is less than the heatGoal, return chiliScore x 99 / heatGoal + random(). if the chiliScore is greater than the heatGoal, return heatGoal x 50 / chiliScore - random(). if the chiliScore equals the heatGoal, return 99 + random()
+getChefGrade( heatGoal, chiliScore ) returns a decimal number from 0.0 to 100.0. if the chiliScore is less than the heatGoal, return chiliScore times 99 divided by heatGoal plus random(). if the chiliScore is greater than the heatGoal, return heatGoal times 50 divided by chiliScore minus random(). if the chiliScore equals the heatGoal, return 99 plus random()

 getRoundResults( playerList ) returns a string.
 The players' chef grades are compared. the winning player's Heat Goal gets doubled, then the function returns "[insert player's name here] Wins This Round!"